 How is SARS diagnosed?

 Healthcare providers may diagnose SARS based on your signs and symptoms and recent travel history.
 They may also want to know if you had a possible exposure to someone infected with SARS.
 You may also need one or more of the following tests:

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your lungs.
 The pictures may show pneumonia.
 You may be given a dye to help your lungs show up better in the pictures.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Culture or assays: Respiratory fluids may be collected, such as mucus from your throat or nose.
 A sample of your urine or bowel movement may also be sent to a lab for tests.
-These may show which germ is causing your disease and help caregivers plan the best treatment for you.
+These may show which germ is causing your disease and help healthcare providers plan the best treatment for you.

 How is SARS treated?